-If you haven’t yet decided on how you’re going to break up the course into modules, sections, and topics, now is the time to do so.
-You will hopefully have a course outline as a result of the previous analysis stages that you can leverage at this stage.
+If you haven’t decided yet on how you’re going to break up the course into modules, sections, and topics, now is the time to do so.
+You will hopefully have a course outline as a result of the previous analysis that you can leverage at this stage.

 Step 3.
 Gather and organize content

 At this stage, consider what resources you have to work with.
 What reference or learning material has been provided for you?
 What assets are available, for instance, photos, graphics, charts, software simulations, etc.?
 It’s helpful to catalog or store this material in a folder structure with naming conventions that make it easy to find and organize.